slemire/slemire.github.io/_posts/2019-10-05-htb-writeup-ghoul.md

 ### Website enumeration on port 80

-The website is some kind of Tokyo Ghoul themes website with a homepage, blog and contact section.
+The website is some kind of Tokyo Ghoul themed website with a homepage, blog and contact section.

 ![](/assets/images/htb-writeup-ghoul/port80.png)

-There's a contact form, that could be a potential target:
+There's a contact form so that could be a potential target for command injection or XSS:

 ![](/assets/images/htb-writeup-ghoul/contact.png)

-The contact form doesn't seem function because it sends a `POST /bat/MailHandler.php` and that file doesn't exist.
+The contact form doesn't work because it sends a `POST /bat/MailHandler.php` and that file doesn't exist.
 This is probably safe to ignore for now.

-Like every box with a web component, I'm running gobuster so see if I can find any hidden directories or files.
+Like every box running a webserver, I'm running gobuster to see if I can find any hidden directories or files.

 ```
 # gobuster -w /usr/share/seclists/Discovery/Web-Content/big.txt -t 50 -x php -u http://10.10.10.101